zenetio/map_my_world/README.md

 rosrun slam_project teleop
 ```

-The mapping environment can be seen in Fig. 11
+Mapping the created environment can be seen in Fig. 11

 ![alt text][image_11]

 Fig. 11 - Robot mapping the user created world.

+Mapping the provided environment can be seen in Fig. 12

+![alt text][image_18]

+Fig. 12 - Robot mapping the provided world.

 ## Results <a id='result'></a>